-1. a) l b) l rsonal Details Name: Date and Place of Meeting: Title of Meeting: e)] Did you give a paper at the meeting?
-If yes, please give the title of the paper and the title of the session in which it was cluded f) I Did you have any other formal responsibility at this meeting?
-If yes, please explain g) ' What were your professional or personal goals for this conference? ction is section is only for those who presented a paper.
-Others please go directly to a 3 below.
-Judging by audience response during and after the paper, would you say that your paper: () Was very well received and excited considerable interest () Was fairly well received and excited some interest () Was politely received but did not excite much interest () Don't know b) How would you judge your paper in terms of each of the following three criteria, where 5= very good and 1= not good at all Organization () Content () Presentation () c) If you scored 3 or less on any of these criteria, what measures will you take to improve next time around?
+b) Date and Place of Meeting:

+c) Title of Meeting:

+d) Did you give a paper at the meeting?

+e) If yes, please give the title of the paper and the title of the session in which it was included f) Did you have any other formal responsibility at this meeting?
+If yes, please explain.

+g) What were your professional or personal goals for this conference?

+2. This section is only for those who presented a paper.
+Others please go directly to section 3 below.

+- a) Judging by audience response during and after the paper, would you say that your paper: - () Was very well received and excited considerable interest - () Was fairly well received and excited some interest - () Was politely received but did not excite much interest - () Don't know - b) How would you judge your paper in terms of each of the following three criteria, where 5= very good and 1= not good at all c) If you scored 3 or less on any of these criteria, what measures will you take to improve next time around?